 Two priestesses each rule their country in absolute monarchy.
 Both as different as day and night.
 Hehe.

 One dressed in gold and silver, with a crown of fire, she is enthroned in her capital of lime.
 Through order and system she controls the empire with a hard hand.
-It flourishes and prospers in a flourishing landscape and rich yields.
+It flourishes and prospers in flourishing landscapes and rich yields.

 The other, wrapped in black silk and shadows, she lets her people wander happily and freely through the icy lands.
-Life creates the laws here and those who do not obey them will find themselves facing a closed community of dreamers and bird-free people.
+Life creates the laws here and those who do not obey them will find themselves facing a closed community of dreamers and free outlaws.

 The Drowned Nation Ohm